jhuckaby/pixl-server-storage/README.md

 }
 ```

 Set the `host` and `port` for your own Redis cluster setup.
 The `host` should point to the cluster endpoint, **not** an individual Redis server.
-Set the `timeout` to the desired operation timeout in milliseconds (it defaults to `1000`).
 The `connectRetries` sets the number of retries on the initial socket connect operation (it defaults to `5`).

 The `clusterOpts` property can hold several different cluster configuration options.
-Please see the [ioredis API docs](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options) for other things you can include here, such as authentication and database selection.
+Please see [Cluster Options](https://redis.github.io/ioredis/interfaces/ClusterOptions.html) for other things you can include here, such as `scaleReads` and `redisOptions`.
+For the `redisOptions` object, please see [Common Redis Options](https://redis.github.io/ioredis/interfaces/CommonRedisOptions.html) for other things you can include, such as timeouts, authentication and database selection.

 It is **highly recommended** that you keep the `scaleReads` property set to `"master"`, for immediate consistency (required for [Lists](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Lists.md), [Hashes](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Hashes.md), [Transactions](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Transactions.md) and the [Indexer](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md)).

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
 It allows you to prefix all the Redis keys with a common string, to separate your application's data in a shared database situation.